SWR Symphonieorchester

-The SWR Symphonieorchester (Southwest German Radio Symphony Orchestra) is a radio orchestra affiliated with the Südwestrundfunk (Southwest German Radio) public broadcasting network.
+The SWR Symphonieorchester (SWR Symphony Orchestra) is a radio orchestra affiliated with the Südwestrundfunk (Southwest German Radio) public broadcasting network.
 Formed in 2016, the orchestra is administratively based in Stuttgart.
-The artistic director of the orchestra is Johannes Bultmann, and the current managing director is Felix Fischer.
-The orchestra's chief conductor is Teodor Currentzis.
+The current orchestra manager is Sabrina Haane, and the current director of artistic planning is Henning Bey.

+The orchestra's first chief conductor was Teodor Currentzis.
+François-Xavier Roth is the orchestra's chief conductor-designate.